Discover the Canadian Rockies - Westbound

 Your G for Good Moment: Squamish Lil’wat Cultural Centre Visit, Whistler

 Your Wellness Moment: Miette Hot Springs Visit, Jasper National Park.
 All park fees in Jasper and Banff National Parks.
 Scenic ferry to Vancouver Island.
 Vancouver, Calgary, Victoria, Whistler, and Banff orientation walks.
-River safari through Grizzly Bear Valley.
-Stops at Joffree Lake and Marble Canyon.
+River float tour.
+Stops at Kamloops Lake and Seton Lake.
 Mount Robson Visitor Centre stop.
 Excursion to the Columbia Icefields and ice walk on the Athabasca Glacier.
 All transport between destinations and to/from included activities.

-Explore Banff during a walk with an expert from the Whyte Museum, enjoy breathtaking views from a gondola headed to Sulphur Mountain, embark on a glacier walk with an expert guide, soak and unwind in natural hot springs, see Jasper from its highest peak
+Explore Banff during a walk with an expert from the Whyte Museum, embark on a glacier walk with an expert guide, soak and unwind in natural hot springs, explore the popular resort town of Whistler, search for wildlife on an Athabasca river float trip

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.